marcus-erickson/marcus-erickson.github.io/README.md

 ## About

-I'm Marcus Erickson, long-time devloper and AI coding afficionado.
-I build tools and write guides to help developers ship better React Native applications.
+I'm Marcus Erickson, long-time deeloper and AI coding afficionado.
+I build tools and write guides to help developers ship better React Native applications.AI tools like Claude and Cursor have made it incredibly fast to build working prototypes.

-## The Gap Between Prototype and Production

-AI tools like Claude and Cursor have made it incredibly fast to build working prototypes.
 But there's a significant gap between "it works on my machine" and "it's ready for real users."
+I want to help you bridge that gap!

 That last 20% is where apps succeed or fail:
 - Console logs left in production code